 - Arnold caught up to them around 4:00 in the afternoon of May 8, at Castleton.
 Arnold tried to take command of the Connecticut expedition, but the Green Mountain Boys laughed at him and refused to follow his command.
 Despite being rebuffed, he joined with the Connecticut expedition, along with roughly 50 of his volunteers from Massachusetts.

 - On May 10, the expedition captured Fort Ticonderoga.
-The next day, Seth Warner captured Crown Point.
+Two days later, Seth Warner captured Crown Point.

 - On May 16, Arnold and his men captured a schooner at Skeenesboro.
 Arnold placed guns from the fort on the schooner and renamed it Liberty.